rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 ## Configuration

-Before we make any changes to the configuration file, we want to make a backup copy of the original working *named.conf* file:
+Before making changes to any configuration file, it is a good idea to make a backup copy of the original installed working file, in this case _named.conf_:

 `cp /etc/named.conf /etc/named.conf.orig`

-That will help us in the future if we completely muck up the configuration file.
-It is *always* a good idea to make a backup copy before making a bunch of changes.
+That will help in the future if errors are introduced into the configuration file.
+It is *always* a good idea to make a backup copy before making changes.

-These changes require us to edit the named.conf file, to do this, we are using _vi_, but you can substitute your favorite command line editor:
+These changes require us to edit the named.conf file, to do this, we are using _vi_, but you can substitute your favorite command line editor (the editor `nano` is also installed in Rocky Linux and is easier to use than `vi`):

 `vi /etc/named.conf`